R-a-Moore/intro_virtualisation/README.md

 ![Monolithic architecture](https://user-images.githubusercontent.com/47668244/184840008-acaf1592-d671-4fc6-9a3f-da4ad1032180.png)

-Core functionality, comprised of modular processes.
+Monolithic architecture encompasses core functionality, comprised of modular processes.
 With connections to adapters which are extensions to external services (such as database connectivity)

+Why is monolithic architecture used?
+It is best for small apps/applications.
+But not good for scalable applications.

+For example, you go to a barber shop.
+It may have 2,000 customers a week.
+But next year it has 5% increase every year, it may not be best to have monolithic architecture, as it will keep on growing.
+However a school who always has around 1,000 students a year and needs an app for ordering lunch, monolithic architecture is fine, as in 20 years time, the school will not have 100,000 students.
+The growth (scalability requirement) of the project should dictate whether to implement monolithic architecture.

 ### Benefits
 - simple to develop